Farma's Jeremy Plumb Says Cannabis Will Change How We Farm Carrots and Oranges—and Maybe How We Prescribe Drugs

 The key theme is cannabis as a lever or as a wedge—using this as a metaphor to see how the cannabis economy plays out in ways generative to building a livable future.

-I'd like to demonstrate cannabis as a wedge to demonstrate ecological horticulture, illustrate cannabinopathic medicine, and demonstrate the positive force cannabis has played economically already—$16 billion in tax revenue in the state.
+I'd like to demonstrate the ways that cannabis will act as a wedge, to further ecological horticulture, cannabinopathic medicine, and overall demonstrate the positive force cannabis has played economically already—$60 million in tax revenue in the state.

 We're sitting at the precipice of technologies that will transform the world—the use of the technologies of cannabis for ag-tech.
 No other space is receiving the kind of investment the cannabis industry is bringing.